 Most people intuitively recognise that delivering great quality vehicles is a top value priority for automotive manufacturers.
 Brands that deliver exceptional quality and reliability are the ones that customers are loyal to and recommend to their friends and family.

 But there is still a need for hard evidence on the bottom-line impact of vehicle quality satisfaction.
 To make this connection, Ipsos has integrated data from quality tracking and customer loyalty, quantifying the contribution of quality satisfaction to long-term revenue and profitability.

-Ipsos’ Quality – Loyalty Framework demonstrates that improved quality ratings make good business sense because it results in a host of positive impacts from the perspective of the customer.
+Ipsos’ Quality – Loyalty Framework demonstrates that improved quality ratings make good business sense because it results in a host of positive impacts.
 Customers satisfied with vehicle quality are more likely to:

 - Be loyal

 - Spread their positive experience through word of mouth